 Perplexity Comet Enterprise: MDM governance and CrowdStrike integration

-17 March — Perplexity launches Comet Enterprise for all Enterprise subscribers.
-The AI browser moves to an enterprise version with full deployment governance.
+March 17 — Perplexity launches Comet Enterprise for all Enterprise subscribers.
+The AI browser moves into an enterprise version with full deployment governance.

 | Feature | Description |